spack/spack/lib/spack/docs/build_systems/intelpackage.rst

    to know how to use it.

-.. [fn7] Comment lines in FLEXlm files, indicated by ``#`` as the first non-white character on the line, are generally allowed anywhere in the file.
+.. [fn7] Comment lines in FLEXlm files, indicated by ``#`` as the first non-whitespace character on the line, are generally allowed anywhere in the file.
    There `have been reports <https://github.com/spack/spack/issues/6534>`_, however, that as of 2018, ``SERVER`` and ``USE_SERVER`` lines must precede any comment lines.

 ..
-    .. [fn8] The name component ``intel`` of the compiler spec is separate from (in a different namespace than) the names of the Spack packages ``intel-parallel-studio`` and ``intel``.
+    .. [fnX] The name component ``intel`` of the compiler spec is separate from (in a different namespace than) the names of the Spack packages ``intel-parallel-studio`` and ``intel``.
 Both of the latter provide the former.

-.. [fn8] Spack's close coupling of installed packages to compilers, which both necessitates the detour for installing ``intel-parallel-studio``, and, largely limits any of its provided virtual packages to a single compiler, heavily favors a `recommendation to install Intel Parallel Studio outside of Spack
+.. [fn8] Spack's close coupling of installed packages to compilers, which both necessitates the detour for installing ``intel-parallel-studio``, and largely limits any of its provided virtual packages to a single compiler, heavily favors `recommending to install Intel Parallel Studio outside of Spack
    <integrate-external-intel_>`_ and declare it for Spack in ``packages.yaml``
    by a `compiler-less spec <compiler-neutral-package_>`_.

-.. [fn9] With some effort, you can convince Spack to use shorter paths:
+.. [fn9] With some effort, you can convince Spack to use shorter paths.

+   .. warning:: Altering the naming scheme means that Spack will lose track of
+      all packages it has installed for you so far.
+      That said, the time is right for this kind of customization when you are defining a new set of compilers.

+   The relevant tunables are:

    1. Set the ``install_tree`` location in ``config.yaml``
       (:ref:`see doc <config-yaml>`).